-- Write your student number on the front cover of the answer book. - You must complete all three sections of the examination. - All answers must be written in English. - You must not write on two film texts.
+- Write your student number on the front cover of each script book. - You must complete all three sections of the examination. - All answers must be written in English. - You must not write on two film texts in the examination.

 Section A - Text response (Reading and responding)